 I’ll be honest…the reason print photo organization made it into this year’s Challenge is because my own print photo collection is a hot mess!
 My digital photo collection has always been well-organized, but those print photos…not so much.
 I’m using this challenge to force myself to make this a priority in my own life.
 I’m betting that some (most!) of you are in the same boat.
 But since I’m actually a certified photo organizer whose spent the past few years helping clients organize their photo collections, I really have no excuse (other than a genuine lack of time).

 So we will be walking this journey together my friends!
-Over the next 4 weeks, I’ll lead us through a process for reigning in the print photo chaos.
-So where do we begin?
+So where do we begin when it comes to reigning in the print photo chaos?

 Everyone’s print photo collection will look different and present it’s own challenges.
 As far as my personal collection goes, here’s the state-of-the-state: